 We welcome your child and you to our school.
 Please take a moment to read the following information regarding our district policies for health services.
 All necessary forms to include Asthma Action Plan, Severe Allergy Action Plan, Seizure Action Plan, Diabetes orders, Medication administration permission order, Immunization information and links to information pertaining to health/nursing services is located on this website.

-COVID-19 Resources and information links are also accessible on this website.
+COVID-19 Resources and information links are also accessible on this website, due to ongoing updates/changes we refer to El Paso County Public Health for school guidance.

 Registered Nurses: Nurses in our district cover more than one school and are in each school at least once a week.
 The nurse at your school has regular communication with the Health Para and is available if any health care need or emergency arises.